Skip to content

 Docker plugin is a "Cloud" implementation.
 You'll need to edit Jenkins system configuration (Jenkins -> Manage -> System configuration) and add a new Cloud of type "Docker".

-Configure Docker (or Swarm standalone) API URL with required credentials.
+Configure Docker API URL with required credentials.
 The test button lets you check the connection.

-You need a docker image that can be used to run Jenkins agent runtime.
-Depending on the launch method you select, there's some prerequisites for the Docker image to be used:
+You need a Docker image that can be used to run Jenkins agent.
+Depending on the launch method you select, there are some prerequisites for the Docker image to be used:

 Launch via SSH